-Lupinus plant reach from 30 cm to 1.5 m in height, depending upon species and variety.
+Lupinus plant reach from 30 cm to 1.5 m (1 to 5 feet) in height, depending upon species and variety.

-They have stiff erect spikes that carry pea like flowers that grow in racemes.
+They have stiff erect spikes that carry pea like flowers, these grow in racemes.

-Lupin flowers are a variety of colours including purple, blue, pink, white and yellow.
+Lupin flowers come in a variety of colours including purple, blue, pink, white and yellow.

 Lupinus 'Thomas Church' by Anniesannuals.